vectorhacker/site/content/posts/event-sourcing-in-go.md

 }
 ```

-Notice how the events are simply go structs which reference the id of the aggregate they're related to.
+Notice how the events are simply going structs which reference the id of the aggregate they're related to.
 There is also a marker interface that is implemented by them by way of a single un-exported method; this is to prevent outside structs from being flagged as possible events from this package and also to limit the scope of what counts as an event for this application.

-Next we turn to our aggregate, which looks like this.
+Next, we turn to our aggregate, which looks like this.

 ```go
 package patient